 Just remember, LAB will ferment cabbage into kraut, regardless of aerobic or anaerobic conditions, because many are facultative.
 But it is the by-products that are produced in the presence of oxygen that I am most concerned with.
 Over time, these by-products may impact a person’s health.
 I work with clients who have serious health issues and I don’t want to chance it with them or myself.

-After all of this research, I decided that it was best practices to use an anaerobic fermentation jar with a lock top lid and airlock.
+After all of this research, I decided that it was best practice to use an anaerobic fermentation jar with a lock top lid and airlock.

 The Salty Brine